Revocable vs. Irrevocable Trusts

 Benefits of a revocable trust

 A revocable trust works much like any other classification of trust.
 With the help of a San Mateo County living trust attorney, a settlor creates a trust that designates a trustee and beneficiaries.
-The trustee manages the funds for the benefit of the beneficiaries in accordance with guidelines established in a trust.
-The advantage is that the settlor can modify or revoke a revocable trust at any time, allowing him or her to take back the property in the trust effectively should he or she decide to do so.
+The trustee then manages the funds for the benefit of the beneficiaries in accordance with guidelines established in the trust document.
+The advantage is that the settlor can modify or revoke a revocable trust at any time, allowing him or her to take back the property in the trust should he or she decide to do so.

 - Because the settlor maintains control over the property, a revocable trust cannot protect assets from creditors.